Tejasmarke1/code-review-agent/README.md

 # Autonomous Code Review Agent

-A production-grade AI agent that autonomously reviews Python code using a custom ReAct loop, real static analysis tools, and a GNN+XGBoost Defect Prediction Engine.
+A production-grade AI agent that autonomously reviews Python code using a custom ReAct loop, real static analysis tools, and Neo4j Graph Memory for cross-session intelligence and pattern detection.

 **No LangChain.
 No LlamaIndex.
 No AutoGen.
 Pure Python.**